 Immediately following President Obama’s re-election in 2012, Aaron became the interim executive director for the National Jewish Democratic Council (NJDC).
 During the election he headed the campaign media Hub, a rapid-response research and media outreach team that promoted President Obama’s message around foreign policy issues and to the Jewish community.

 Prior to leading the Hub, he served as the communications director and top Middle East adviser for former Rep. Steve Rothman (D-N.J.), also serving on the congressman’s campaign – including a multimillion-dollar, nationally targeted primary campaign.
 When he started with Congressman Rothman, Aaron was the youngest communications director on Capitol Hill.
 Aaron led the messaging, press and political strategy in support of Congressman Rothman’s early championing of Israel’s lifesaving defense program, Iron Dome, as well as the congressman’s outspoken advocacy for U.S.-Israel joint missile defense programs, David’s Sling, Arrow 2 and Arrow 3.
 Aaron also helped assist the congressman in his role as a member of the House Appropriations Foreign Operations and State Subcommittee, which appropriates all U.S. foreign aid.

 During the 2008 election and for the first year of President Obama’s term, Aaron led NJDC’s press operations.
-While at NJDC, he was recognized as one of the top political pundits on Twitter by The Hill and was named a leader in “steering conversation about Jewish life on Twitter” by JTA.
+While he was at NJDC, The Hill recognized him as one of the top political pundits on Twitter and JTA named him a leader in “steering conversation about Jewish life on Twitter.”
 Aaron got his professional start in Washington as an associate at Rabinowitz/Dorf Communications.